Diving on oil platforms in the Gulf of Mexico off Texas, USA

 The most impressive when diving on a platform is certainly the metallic sounds that resonate.
 The super structure seems to live.
 The sounds are generated by oil extraction but also by the movement of the platform.

 An oil rig is certainly synonymous with danger and risk of pollution for many divers.
-For us it is primarily a submarine Eden which gathers marine species that find refuge in normally inhospitable places.
+For me, it is primarily a submarine Eden which gathers marine species that find refuge in normally inhospitable places.

 Click on a thumbnail to enlarge the image.